-Equipment known as a coil will be placed over the area being scanned.
+Equipment known as a coil will be placed on your abdomen.

 The purpose of the coil is to improve the quality of the MRI images.

 Once you are comfortable and in the correct position, it is important that you remain very still during the scan, as any movement will affect the quality of the pictures.
 You will be given a buzzer to press in case you need to contact the Radiographer during the scan.